 An undergraduate education in economics was originally offered at SMU in 1915 through a joint economics/history department.
 The department contained two economics faculty members and offered eight courses.
 Today, undergraduates can choose from over 30 courses designed to lead to one of four degrees:

 - The Bachelor of Arts (B.A.) degree in Economics

 - The Bachelor of Science (B.S.) degree in Economics

 - The Bachelor of Science in Economics with Finance Applications (B.S.F.A)

 - The Bachelor of Science in Economics with Management Information Applications Concentration (B.S.M.I.A)

+Currently, Economics is the most popular undergraduate major in Dedman College, and indeed one of the most popular in the entire University.
 The goal of undergraduate programs is to provide students with a basic understanding of economic theory, an appreciation for the methodology and purpose of economic research, and a firm grasp of economic institutions in an international context.
-The department contributes to achieving this goal in several ways: by providing a selection of degree plans and courses that allow to students to explore wide-ranging interests in economics; through its participation in interdisciplinary programs; and by providing a large service course component for first-year students.
+The Department of Economics contributes to achieving this goal in several ways: by providing a selection of degree plans and courses that allow to students to explore wide-ranging interests in economics; through its participation in interdisciplinary programs; and by providing a large service course component for first-year students.